1.Which project

 value portraits and the the anamorphosis.
 The value was harder to use in this project because the picture didn't really have a light source and you just kind of had to wing it.
 From the anamorphosis you had to draw the board game really big at the front and tiny in the back.
 You also had to know how to use two point perspective.
 It was hard to do the perspective becasue they weren't on the same piece of paper, but once you found the points it was just as easy as the practice ones in our sketchbooks.
 I hated this project because it was boring and you had to be exact in everything you drew.
 If a line wasn't perfectly straight, the whole thing would look screwed up.
 In the other projects it was okay if you messed, sometimes it would even look better then when you did.

-4.Which project do you feel was the least important in learning the concepts taught in this course?
-Please explain.
+you feel was the least important in learning the concepts taught in this

 No comments: